fcgreen6/falcon/filtering-arpeggiator/README.md

 - An experemental music sequencer created within the synthesizer UVI Falcon.
 The sequencer operates within the main node of Falcon's tree structure, allowing multiple instruments located on subsequent nodes to be controlled.

 - Supports musical sequences up to thirty two beats in length.
-Beats can be consolodated and subdivided in order to create unique musical progressions.
+Beats can be consolidated and subdivided in order to create unique musical progressions.

 - Each note of a sequence can be individually controled.
 Adjustable parameters include note on/off, transpose, panning (not compatable with certain instruments), velocity, and any added effect parameters.